The Acceleration Fund

 • Does the lead organisations video need to be professionally filmed and/or edited?

-Your video will be used during the Stage 1 Assessment process to 'select' Lead organisations and services to accelerate, and for those successful in their initial application at Stage 2.
+Your video will be used during the Stage one Assessment process to 'select' Lead organisations and services to accelerate, and for those successful in their initial application at Stage two.
 We do not expect professionally produced videos.
 Smartphone footage is fine but you must ensure good audio and visual quality.
 Videos will be assessed according to the quality and clarity of the information provided relating to your project/service and your track record in it's delivery, the impact achieved to date.

 • 4 million